TylerJost/TACC-Dockerfiles/README.md

 ```
 # Other Notes for Effective Use
 ## Singularity/Docker/Anaconda Peculiarities
 Space is a crucial portion of any docker file.
-The full scanpy development docker file rests at about 5 GB (for reference the maximum that you can upload is around 10GB).
+The full scanpy development docker file rests at about 5 GB (for reference the maximum that you can upload is around 10GB after compression).
 This is fairly hefty for Docker, but can be reduced by using [micromamba](https://github.com/mamba-org/micromamba-docker).
 However, this might not be ideal for you.

 If you used micromamba, you are free to use `singularity run <.sif file> <commands>`.
 However, if you gain shell access either through `singularity shell` or `singularity run`, you won't be able to access the anaconda environment.
 To remedy this, input:
 ```
 eval "$(micromamba shell hook --shell=bash)" && micromamba activate
 ```
 On startup and your environment should activate.

+If you are running an anaconda on TACC and have a miniconda-created conda environment in your Docker file, you may have to specify which conda you want to run.
+This tends to get messy quickly.